Nationwide Collaborative Strategy

 Early-childhood programs have been shown to have the potential to generate government savings that more than repay their costs and produce returns to society as a whole that outpace most public and private investments.
 Whole Child offers this kind of return on investment for governments, who in turn can help fully integrate childcare best practices across systems of care and ensure that all stakeholders have adequate knowledge of these practices.

 Whole Child’s program has been designed to work from the beginning with full cooperation of government ministry authorities who are responsible for oversight and regulation of caregiving for children.
 We partner with national authorities to assess their challenges and resources and advocate for meeting children’s basic emotional needs while elevating the overall quality of childcare.
 Ultimately, we aim to incorporate our principles into the country’s regulatory framework.
 Working with the government ensures that our work is sustainable and cost-effective, and that creation of capacity through our program impacts the childcare system across the country in the long term.

 Whole Child is delighted to be working with the government of El Salvador to take our program in that country to scale.
-The project will involve the implementation of our program in 204 childcare centers and 13 orphanages across the country.
+The project will involve the implementation of our program in 204 childcare centers and 13 residential care centers across the country.

 In addition to our collaboration with local universities and governments, Whole Child works to partner with other organizations where our efforts can make a direct impact.
 For instance, in our work in Nicaragua, we have partnered with a Nicaraguan nonprofit organization called Los Pipitos, which meets key program needs while squeezing another level of impact out of our budgetary dollar.